pettazz/fartdepot-dot-biz/_posts/2024-10-05-binoculars.md

   feature: inktober24/5-binoculars.jpg
 ---

-My original thought was to do his character portrait but using binoculars instead of his glasses but I can't bring myself to disrespect Kim like that.
+My original thought was to do his character portrait with binoculars replacing his glasses but I can't bring myself to disrespect Kim like that.